Published January 2024 | Updated August 2025

 Deeply shaded colors like burgundy or charcoal are excellent at hiding dirt and stains.
 High traffic areas or homes with pets and/or children benefit from darker shaded rugs but just be mindful of the overall design scheme—a balance between light and dark elements helps create a harmonious environment.

-The Art of Distraction: How Patterned & Multicolored Rugs Hide Dirt
+How Patterned & Multicolored Rugs Hide Dirt

 A rug with a pattern or a multi-color palette is a smart way to divert attention away from dirt or stains.
 Our eyes tend to see dominant patterns or the interplay of colors in a rug before they see a stain (if we see the stain at all).